-- White Chef Coat, white bistro apron, black skull cap, heavy non-slip black shoes with shoe laces/ties or clogs, black or white socks, and houndstooth/checkered pants.
+- White Chef Coat, neckerchief/cravat, white apron, black skull cap, heavy non-slip black shoes with shoe laces/ties or clogs, black or white socks, and houndstooth/checkered pants.
 Student will be sent home and marked absent if not in full uniform. - No nail polish, faux nails or rings.
-Wedding band okay.
 Nails must be trimmed and short.
-No excuse. - No earrings (studs ok), nose rings or facial piercings. - Completely clean shave or beard and mustache trimmed neat to 1⁄4 inch in length.
+No excuse. - No earrings (studs ok), nose rings or facial piercings. - No hoodies or sweaters under the chef coat.
+If you are cold, wear white thermals under the chef coat. - Completely clean shave or beard and mustache trimmed neat to 1⁄4 inch in length.
 You will be sent home if you have not shaved and can only return if you have shaved.
+If you have a beard you must purchase a beard guard and wear in the kitchen during production times.